sequenceiq/cloudbreak-docs/docs/azure/shell/template.md

 - networks
 - templates

-When you create one of the above resource, **Cloudbreak does not make any requests to Azure.
+When you create one of the above resources, **Cloudbreak does not make any requests to Azure.
 Resources are only created on Azure after the `cluster create` has applied.** These templates are saved to Cloudbreak's database and can be reused with multiple clusters to describe the infrastructure.